docker/docs/get-started/03_updating_app.md

 ---
 title: "Update the application"
 keywords: get started, setup, orientation, quickstart, intro, concepts, containers, docker desktop
-description: Making changes to our example learning application
+description: Making changes to your example learning application
 ---

-As a small feature request, we've been asked by the product team to change the "empty text" when we don't have any todo list items.
+As a small feature request, you've been asked by the product team to change the "empty text" when there aren't any todo list items.
 They would like to change it to the following:

-> You have no todo items yet!
-Add one above!
+`You have no todo items yet!
+Add one above!`

-Pretty simple, right?
-Let's make the change.

 ## Update the source code